 However, if the coroner is not satisfied beyond reasonable doubt, they may record an open verdict.
-This means we will still need to decide what happened on the balance of probabilities.
-But we will give particular weight to the coroner’s findings into the cause of death.
+This means we will still need to decide what happened on the balance of probabilities, taking into account the coroner’s findings into the cause of death.

 Personal accident policies are “non-indemnity” insurance contracts – meaning they will not (and in most cases cannot) put the consumer back in the position that they were in before the accident.
-If its terms are met, a policy will simply pay financial benefit in cases of death or bodily injury where the policy terms are satisfied.
+If its terms are met, a policy will simply pay financial benefit in cases of death or bodily injury.

-Because they do not compensate consumers for loss of earnings or incapacity from working, there is no limit to the total benefit that can be claimed by the consumer.
-This means a consumer can usually claim for the same injury under several different policies – though there may be restrictions if the policies are with the same insurer.
+Because they do not compensate consumers for loss of earnings or incapacity from working, a consumer can usually claim for the same injury under several different policies – though there may be restrictions if the policies are with the same insurer.